 - Day 21: Bimtang to Dharapani (1,860m/6,102ft) 7-8hrs trek

 Trekking further to the village of Gho, from here we trek along the bank of the river and the gradually descend to the Gurung village of Tilije.
-After trekking through Tilije we cross to the eastern side of the Dudh Khola and then reach Dharapani where we will spend the night.
+After trekking through Tilije we cross to the eastern side of the Dudh Khola and follow along its embankment walking down through forest.

 - Day 22: Dharapani to Jagat (1,440m/4,724ft) 6hrs trek

-Today is the last day of our trek, we rejoin the trail as it now follows Annapurna Circuit route backwards as we will trek on the descended path along Marshyangdi River.
+Today is the last day of our trek where we leave Dharapani behind after having decent breakfast.
+We rejoin the trail as it now follows popular Annapurna Circuit route backwards as we will trek on the descended path along Marshyangdi River.